pingswept/me30-website/content/notes/arduino-programming.md

 }
 </pre>

+### Encapsulation of complexity

 By far, the coolest thing about functions is that you can use them to break down complex tasks into simpler ones.
 Suppose you're building a medical imaging device that uses the Bessel function to compute Hankel transforms.
 You write a little function that calculates the value of the Bessel function for different numbers.
 Then you write a little program that tests your function (to be cool, call this little test program a "test harness").
 Once you get that function working, you put in a file labeled "bessel.c", include a header called "bessel.h," and you never think about it again.
 This is _significantly_ different from, say, building a house.
 You cannot, for example, build a house in the following order: (1) putting up the wallpaper, (2) installing the wiring, and then (3) building the floor, walls, and roof.

-The second coolest thing about functions is that the variables used inside them disappear when the function is finished.
+The second coolest thing about functions is that the variables used inside them disappear when the function is finished, so you conserve memory.

 ## Useful Structures